-For Good Luck from Start to Finish: Since foods baked in a circle “come full circle”, eating donuts, bagels and round cakes are thought to bring luck full circle, from the beginning to the end of the year.
-What a great excuse to eat a donut!
+For good luck from start to finish: Since foods baked in a circle “come full circle”, eating donuts, bagels and round cakes are thought to bring luck full circle, from the beginning to the end of the year.
+What a great excuse to eat a doughnut!

 Any ring shaped cakes (especially if they are baked with good luck charms inside) will also bring luck full circle, so dust off that bundt pan.
 See my pistachio bundt cake recipe here.

 The New Year isn’t the only time circular cakes are lucky.
 During Mardi Gras, king cakes are baked in ring shapes with a plastic or porcelain baby hidden inside.
 The person who gets the slice of king cake with the baby is believed to have an upcoming year full of luck and prosperity.

 For one person’s good luck: Have fun with your family and treat one of them to an extra dose of good luck.
 Bake a cake (be sure it is round!) and add a lucky coin into the batter.
 The person who gets this piece of cake will be especially lucky this year!For good health: From Turkey – Turkish tradition holds that a pomegranate, because of the deep red color indicate life and fertility and that their round seeds will bring prosperity.For a year of wealth: